 With 2020 yielding the highest digital commerce growth in the last twenty years there’s no arguing that online shopping has become an integral part of modern life.
 New and emerging technologies continue to transform the sales landscape and consumer behaviors are adapting accordingly.
 From personalization to self-service, consumers expect intuitive and consistent shopping experiences wherever (and however) they shop.
 For sellers looking to survive and thrive in today’s crowded and competitive sales landscape, keeping pace with customers’ rising expectations is mission critical.

-Omnichannel commerce has emerged as an approach to B2B selling that guarantees customers a smooth and unified experience no matter what channel they happen to be shopping on — mobile, desktop, social or brick-and-mortar.
+Omnichannel commerce has emerged as an approach to B2B selling that guarantees customers a smooth and experience no matter what channel they happen to be shopping on — mobile, desktop, social or brick-and-mortar.

 Let’s take a closer look at what omnichannel commerce is (and why you need it).

 Omnichannel commerce means unifying your brand’s sales presence across numerous selling channels or platforms (i.e. mobile websites and apps, messaging and SMS, desktop, catalog, email, e-commerce marketplaces, brick-and-mortar, etc.) and allowing customers to interact and shop on those channels seamlessly.
 For example, a customer might research a product using their desktop, make a purchase on mobile, and then select curbside pick up during checkout.

 Ideally, omnichannel commerce solutions provide the tools and tech required to run multiple sales channels simultaneously while minimizing back-end efforts.
 Omnichannel solutions are most effective when they integrate online and offline channels so that they speak to one another.
 This can include everything from data sharing to inventory management to shipping and logistics.

 What are some of the benefits of omnichannel commerce solutions?